irfan-rg/StudentHub/README.md

 Polls backend every 30 seconds for new notifications.

-### 7. AI Chatbot
+### 7. In-app Navigation Assistant

-Get instant help with an AI-powered assistant:
-- Ask questions about the platform
-- Get study tips and advice
-- Powered by Ollama (Llama 3.2)
-- Contextual and helpful responses
+Quickly navigate the platform and launch common actions using a lightweight, menu-driven assistant:
+- Jump to relevant pages (Matching, Sessions, Q&A, Leaderboard, Profile)
+- Create or join sessions, post questions, and view matches
+- Client-side navigation assistant; not powered by a local LLM

 ### 8. Profile Management